-Having made the above findings, I must Order, pursuant to section 38 and 67 of the Act, that the landlord pay the tenant the sum of \$900.00, comprised of double security deposit (\$850.00) on the original amounts held (\$425.00), and the \$50.00 fee for filing this Application.
+Having made the above findings, I must Order, pursuant to section 38 and 67 of the Act, that the Landlord pay the Tenant the sum of \$675.00, comprised of double the security deposit (2 x \$312.50) and the \$50.00 fee for filing this Application.

-The tenant is given a formal Order in the above terms and the landlord must be served with a copy of this Order as soon as possible.
-Should the landlord fail to comply with this Order, the Order may be filed in the Small Claims division of the Provincial Court and enforced as an Order of that Court.
+The Tenant is given a formal Order in the above terms and the Landlord must be served with a copy of this Order as soon as possible.
+Should the Landlord fail to comply with this Order, the Order may be filed in the Small Claims division of the Provincial Court and enforced as an Order of that Court.

-This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
+This decision is final and binding on the parties, except as otherwise provided under the Act, and is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: March 19, 2012.
+Dated: April 26, 2012.

 Residential Tenancy Branch